- Altitude Sickness Symptoms

 Altitude Sickness Symptoms

-Altitude sickness usually starts 6 to 24 hours after getting to a height of more than 2,500 meters above sea level.
-The symptoms are comparable to those of a terrible hangover and include the following:
+Altitude sickness symptoms usually start 6 to 24 hours after getting to a height of more than 2,500 meters above sea level.
+The symptoms of altitude sickness are comparable to those of a terrible hangover and include the following:

-The body signs and symptoms are frequently more severe at night.
+The body's signs and symptoms are frequently more severe at night.

 Mountain climbers aren't the only ones who get altitude sickness.
 Tourists traveling to lower popular trekking routes such as Poon Hill Trek (3200 M) or Mohare Danda Trek (3300 M) in Nepal also can get altitude sickness.
 It is all determined according to the type of destination and the pace of your walk in the mountains.

-But the altitude in the lower Terai is not very high, it is impossible to suffer from altitude sickness in places like Kathmandu, Pokhara, Chitwan, Lumbini, Palpa, and so on.
+However, the altitude in the lower Terai is not very high; it is impossible to suffer from altitude sickness in places like Kathmandu, Pokhara, Chitwan, Lumbini, Palpa, and so on.

 Traveling carefully to altitudes above 2,500 meters is the best approach to avoiding altitude sickness.
 Your body usually needs a few days to get used to and acclimatize to the altitude.

-• If you can, try not to fly straight to the areas of a high altitude.
+- If you can, try not to fly straight to areas of a high altitude.

 How can you get rid of altitude sickness in Nepal?